 What drives you up the wall?
 What makes you angry, sad, anxious, jittery?
 How does your body feel?
 What do you do when all those uncomfortable emotions strike?

-Most adults have already determined their own personal coping mechanisms they can use to deal with strong emotions.
+Most adults have already determined their own personal coping mechanisms that they can use to deal with strong emotions.
 You know that a long bath, or a good book, will help ease your stress.
 Kids have not necessarily identified the mechanisms they need to cope with difficult emotions.
 That’s why instead of taking a long bath or reading a good book, they’ll act out, struggle with concentration issues, act aggressive, come off as hyperactive, and generally portray what we define as “bad” behavior.

 Emotional regulation is perhaps the most important skill you can teach your child, because the inability to deal with difficult emotions has a direct impact on his behavior.